compose-spec/compose-spec/spec.md

 ### internal

-By default, Compose implementation provides external connectivity to networks. `internal` when set to `true` allow to create an externally isolated network.
+By default, Compose implementations MUST provides external connectivity to networks. `internal` when set to `true` allow to create an externally isolated network.

 ### labels